The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Procedures for Computing Line Lengths for Multiline TRL Calibration

 To illustrate this concept, consider a system with four lines, where the first and last are anchored at $0\,\mathrm{cm}$ and $6\,\mathrm{cm}$, respectively, with $\epsilon_\mathrm{r,eff} = 2.6-0j$.
 Fig.~\ref{fig:3.2} displays the loss function landscape when searching for optimal values of $l_2$ and $l_3$ using the two loss functions defined in \eqref{eq:3.4} and \eqref{eq:3.6}.
 Due to the symmetry of the search space, we only examine the upper triangular region, which ensures unique line lengths as enforced by the linear constraints.
 For the regularized loss function in \eqref{eq:3.6}, in this example we assumed a length uncertainty of $0.2\,\mathrm{cm}$ for each line, resulting in a covariance matrix $\bs{\Sigma} = (0.2\,\mathrm{cm})^2\bs{I}$.

 As shown in Fig.~\ref{fig:3.2}, both loss functions exhibit multiple local minima, making gradient-based optimization challenging.
 Therefore, we recommend solving such problems using global optimization methods, such as the differential evolution (DE) algorithm \cite{Storn1997}.
+The DE method is used in this work due to its robustness as a global optimizer and its ability to parallelize function evaluations across multiple CPU cores; however, it is not the only applicable solver.
+Other global optimization methods could also be employed.
 It is also worth noting that, in Fig.~\ref{fig:3.2}, both loss functions yielded the same global minimum.
 However, this is not necessarily the case in general, especially when considering more complex problems involving multiple lines.
 Typically, the regularized loss function with length uncertainty produces a more spread distribution of peaks and valleys in the loss function landscape.

 Additional regularization or constraints can always be introduced to further restrict the solution space.
 For example, we may wish to constrain the solution so that the line lengths fit within a predefined physical area.
 This is particularly relevant for on-wafer applications, where available space is often limited.
 Typically, the maximum allowable lateral space is assigned to $l_\mathrm{max}$, with the remaining lines arranged in a second row, and so on.
 Fig.~\ref{fig:3.3} illustrates an example in which four coplanar waveguide (CPW) lines are fitted into two rows: the first row is fully occupied by the longest line, while the second row contains the remaining lines.
 The objective is to determine the lengths of the other lines such that the total length of each row and the spacing between lines are constant.